airpair/using-es6-harmony-with-nodejs/post.md

 `CoffeeScript`, many of its new features which are similar but a bit less radical than Coffee have been enough for me to get back into normal JS.
-This post covers how to setup ES6 for anyone that wants to use ECMAScript6 with NodeJS and explorwa a few of the features I was initially excited about, from the perspective of a recovering Coffee junkie.
+This post covers how to setup ES6 for anyone that wants to use ECMAScript6 with NodeJS and explores a few of the features I was initially excited about, from the perspective of a recovering Coffee junkie.

 ** \* This post was originally published Oct 2014, was slightly updated